 The One-Stop Centre was open 4 days a week.
 Any support we can now offer will be though our Facebook page or email us at admin@salemoorcp.org if you do not have access to Facebook

 We offer support on benefits, debt, housing (homelessness), employment, anti-social issues and if we don’t know the answer we will find someone who can.
-We will continue to work with the local Food Bank on Mondays at St. Francis and yoou will find us there each week.
-In August 2018 we started a partnership with The Bread & Butter Thing to alleviate food poverty in Sale Moor and this also runs from St. Francis on Wednesdays, again you can find us there at that event each week.
+We will continue to work with the local Food Bank on Mondays at the Community Centre and you will find us there each week.
+In August 2018 we started a partnership with The Bread & Butter Thing to alleviate food poverty in Sale Moor and this also runs from St. Anne’s on Wednesdays, again you can find us there at that event each week.

 Children, Young People & Families